NEXST-TOOL/nexst/README.md

   AMD/Xilinx Vivado toolset must be installed on the x86 host.

-## Compilation of x86-side PCIe XDMA Linux driver
+## Compilation of x86-side PCIe XDMA Linux driver (conducted by administrator)

 ### Clone this repository on the x86 host and update the submodule of shell/software/xdma_drv